simdjson/simdjson/doc/basics.md

 ### Current location in document

 Sometimes, it might be helpful to know the current location in the document during iteration.
 This is especially useful when encountering errors.
 The `current_location()` method on a
 `document` instances makes it easy to identify common JSON errors.
-Users can call the `current_location()` method on a validdocument instance to retrieve a `const char *` pointer to the current location in the document.
+Users can call the `current_location()` method on a valid document instance to retrieve a `const char *` pointer to the current location in the document.
 This method also works even after an error has invalidated the document and the parser (e.g. `TAPE_ERROR`, `INCOMPLETE_ARRAY_OR_OBJECT`).
 When the input was a `padding_string` or another null-terminated source, then you may use the `const char *` pointer as a C string.
 As an example, consider the following example where we used the exception-free simdjson interface: